rosensilva/api-gateway-sample/README.md

 ```

-- With that we've completed the development of OrderMgtService.
+- With that we've completed the development of OrderMgtService with Auth authentication.

 ## Testing